MOST DISTURBING:

 7. Irreversible (2003)

 -Now when my friend first lent this film to me, I didn't know what to think.
 I had always been into Vincent Cassel's work, especially after seeing him in his terrifying performance in the horror film, Sheitan.
 And I always admired European cinema, considering how ruthless they can be and the lack of fear to take chances on a film.
 Well... after seeing this particular film, that whole outlook on European cinema was officially confirmed.
 WOW.
 I remember watching this film while my father was in his study doing paper work and I knew this was going to be somewhat of a disturbing flick, so I shut his door so he couldn't hear.
 Now the first 10-12 minutes, some dude gets his face bashed in to little itty bitty pieces by a fire hydrant!
 I couldn't believe how unbelievably graphic the scene was.
 And it was taking place at an extreme homosexual club called 'The Rectum,' panning over various shots of gay men fisting each other.
 So... right off the bat, I knew what I was getting myself into.
 Something for the books... that's for sure.
 Okay, so that scene wraps up and we dive into the bizarre style of filmmaking where the camera is tossing and turning all around the sky (almost to a sickening point), as we finally discover that we are being rewound to the previous chapter in this story.
 How we got to 'The Rectum!'
 We eventually find ourselves focusing on Monica Bellucci's character, Alex, who is Vincent Cassel's character, Marcus' girlfriend (love birds in real life by the way).
 She takes a detour into a tunnel to catch a specific train and dead in her tracks is some crazy man beating some girl.
 She tries to escape, but he immediately grabs her and holds her against the wall with his knife.
 He eventually throws her on the ground, flips her over, rips her skirt off, and begins to anally rape her.
 Now this scene has got to be one of the, if not, THE most shocking scenes you have ever seen on screen.
 I mean, this film was the most walked out film at the Cannes Film Festival!
 And I thought the French could handle anything!
 This scene is somewhat nesecary to show, considering how crucial it is to the storyline, however, what director, Gasper Noe does so painfully is he keeps a wide shot on the rape for about 10 whole minutes.
 I actually had to stop the film once to catch my breath, because I just couldn't believe what I was viewing.
 My father had stopped what he was doing and stepped out of his office, cause of the sounds Bellucci was making.
 It was just an extremely horrifying sequence.
 One, unfortunately, not to forget.
 And just the words, alone, that the rapist was spilling out to her as he was raping her spell out DISGUST.
 I had never, in my life, seen a scene quite like that, nor hear dialogue quite like that.
 And I thought I witnessed everything there was to witness in films.
 Guess I was wrong.
 DEAD WRONG.
 Oh wait, what does he do after he rapes her?
 He beats her to death!
 I mean, come on!
 Do we really need to see all this happening?!
 And I really dug the style that Noe chose to make this film in reverse.
 However, it is difficult for us viewers to continue with the film, because the actual revenge that Cassel gets on the killer rapist happens in the beginning!
 Before the actual brutal attack!
 Now why are we still watching this?
 Because frankly. nothing else really occurs after this infamous scene.
 I take my hats off to Mrs. Bellucci considering she undertook this scene in several takes.
-The film, however, is quite fascinating to watch, but bring a paper bag if you get motion sickness, because the spinning gaps in between time periods to establish the flashback become a little daunting after a while.
+The film, however, is quite fascinating to watch, but bring a paper bag if you get motion sickness, because the spinning gaps in between time periods to establish the flashback become a little daunting after a while.8.
+American Psycho (2000)

 -Mary Harron directed this masterpiece cult classic, based on a Bret Easton Ellis novel (Less Than Zero, The Informers).
 Christian Bale stars as yuppie wall street broker, Patrick Bateman, who has it all.
 A gorgeous fancy apartment, great job, great women, and a lot of money.
 Oh yeah, did I mention he's a psychopathic killer?
 Did I...?
 Did I forget, or...?
 Okay, well HE IS!
 Or is he...?
 What ensues is a string of gruesome murders as he continues to cover them up, and is frequently followed by a private detective, Det.
 Donald Kimball (played beautifully by Willem Dafoe).
 Christian Bale is absolutely perfect for the part of Patrick Bateman and the way he physically transformed himself was a major plus.
 I personally think this is his best performance of all time... so far.
 Now when your watching this film, you can't really believe what your watching half the time.
 Whether it's the graphic threesome with the escorts, or the brutal hacking of Paul Allen (Jared Leto).
 This one is one for the history books.
 Some may call it a horror film, others might call it a thriller.
 I myself, could consider it a piece of film noir with a criminal drama undertone.
 The story is absolutely fascinating and is told so uniquely.
 Better than most shitty serial killer films nowadays.
 Can you believe they also made a straight-to-dvd sequel of this in 2002 called American Psycho II: All American Girl with wait, get this...
 That 70s Show's Mila Kunis in the starring role!
 And William Shatner as her professor!
 Now I know the original was in some ways a dark comedy, but come on!
 This is a fucken 'Funny or Die' sketch if you ask me!
 This is not the kind of film that should have a sequel.
 It's not a stupid slasher flick.
 It's a well crafted, intelligent character study of the human psychosis with a fascinating twist.
 Much in the theme of The Silence of the Lambs.
 Anyway, so I consider this film one of the most disturbing because it really does show us subject matter we have not seen before, well in this generation I guess.
 It's an extremely risky film and received no marketing whatsoever.
 And as well it shouldn't have.
 One scene that sticks out to him (aside from the graphic orgy) is the scene where one of the original escorts from the orgy returns to his apartment to have another go around with Bateman.
 He then finally makes his move.
 He chases her all throughout his apartment bare naked with blood all over his body, swinging a chainsaw!
 She keeps on running into the wrong rooms trying to find the exit.
 What she keeps finding are mutilated dead bodies.
 She finally exits, and what does Bateman do?
 He actually bolts out of his apartment and proceeds to chase her through the hallway of the building with no care in the world if anyone sees.
 She finds the spiral staircase and proceeds to run down them.
 Bateman stares down with his chainsaw trying to make his mark, finally does, drops the chainsaw and it nails her dead on, killing her instantly.
 This might not sound gruesome on the page, but trust me.
 Watching it on the screen.
 Everything spells out disturbing.
 After all the outstanding performances on his resume, I think Bale gives the performance of his career with American Psycho.
 Did I mention that practically all women were behind the making of this production?!
-Now that's pretty cool if you ask me.
+Now that's pretty cool if you ask me.9.
+Anti-Christ (2009)

 -Lars von Trier (Dogville) wrote and directed this cautionary tale of a grieving couple, labeled as just He and She (Willem Dafoe and Charlotte Gainsbourg), who retreat to their isolated cabin in the woods to repair their broken and failing marriage.
 However, things start to get a bit rough around the edges...
 Yes, this film contains plenty of disturbing gore and sex, but it is also a beautifully structured film, and it's a shame that critics panned it because of the violent matter.
 If you really look beyond that (even though it can be tough at times...), you will realize that this film is a work of art.
 In some cases, it makes Quentin Tarantino look mainstream.
 I, frankly, am getting sick and tired of these constantly predictable American flicks with the same bullshit stories.
 Nothing ever changes!
 Everyone is worried about the profit there all going to make.
 No one worries about pushing the envelope a little, or a lot even.
 Nobody dares to take a risk.
 Thankfully we still have brilliant filmmakers like Lars von Trier.
 Now I am not saying this is a perfect film by any means.
 Honestly the cinematography is most likely the most brilliant aspect of this production.
 Flawless camera work by Anthony Dod Mantle.
 The story is pretty weak at points and the disturbing content does, at times, derive from the story.
 To a point where it's just being disturbing for the sake of it.
 And this will definitely show you things that you have not seen before, even when you think you've seen everything (i.e. a vagina spreading open???).
 I mean, even Willem Dafoe, who I think is one of the most edgiest actors of his generation, hesitated before signing on for this film!
 That's pretty extreme if you ask me.
 When the man who is acted in such films as Shadow of the Vampire, American Psycho and The Boondock Saints hesitates about signing on for something like Anti-Christ... you know this film is going to be a bit of a shocker.
 And shock you it does.
 Not the best film or the worst film of 2009, but definitely a piece of art... no matter how disturbing it can be at times.
 I mean, two actors, a man and a woman???
 So many possibilities.
-I'd be interested on how this would look on stage.
+I'd be interested on how this would look on stage.10.
+Teeth (2007)

 -Michael Lichtenstein wrote and directed this dark horror/comedy low blow to men all over.
 This delightfully unique tale revolves around a high school virgin named Dawn O'Keefe (played by Jess Weixler) who discovers she has quite the physical advantage "down under" when she becomes the target for overly horny high schoolers.
 If it were up to me, I'd change this title and go from Teeth to Chompers, because honestly, teeth is an understatement for what this girl does to these guys'... well... you know...
 By the way, if ya'll haven't guessed yet on where the "teeth" are located... there inside Dawn's vagina.
 Oh yes.
 Her vagina has monstrous teeth that will rip you to shreds.
 Or... just one organ of yours.
 This film definitely did for men and sex what Psycho did for showers, or what Jaws did for water.
 Now I wouldn't consider this an excellent film by any stretch of the imagination.
 However, it definitely combined the perfect blend of dark comedy and disturbing unique horror.
 A cult classic if you will.
 Something I could possibly see Roger Corman direct if he were 30 years younger.
 Actually, when I was in Sundance in 2009, my uncle Steve told me a story about how he was having breakfast in this little diner that contained several gay waiters.
 So my uncle Steve was discussing this particular film, Teeth, to his buddies, right?
 And I guess one of the gay waiters overheard his conversation, charged right up to them, and said with such pride, "That is exactly why we DON'T DO VAGINAS!"
 And went right back into the kitchen.
 Now that's a hell of a story.
 This film surely had a fantastic and original idea that can be both terrifying as well as down right hilarious and also be an eye opener to rapists all over, but I feel like it didn't quite do it justice.
 In other words, it could have been a hell of a lot better.
 It flowed very unevenly and honestly, most of the performances were pretty dull.
 With the exception of John Hensley, who plays Brad, Dawn's step-brother, who continuously tries to take her virginity.
 Other than him, everyone else doesn't really bring much to the table.
 I found myself just waiting for the next brutal attack, instead of focusing on the story at hand.
 One amazing stand out scene for me is her first attack on a young man in a cave who tries to rape her.
 She, or I should say, It, tears it off and the next day we find the severed penis being gnawed on by a couple of crabs.
 I'M SERIOUS, PEOPLE!
 Pretty grotesque if you ask me.
 But the film really does fall flat and you find yourself about 45 minutes in, waiting for it to end to be honest.
 Not the best horror/comedy or the worst horror/comedy.
 Just a horror/comedy with a fantastic original premise, but unfortunately was not done the best it could have been.
 However, I assure you, this film is %100 pro-women and %500 anti-men, so... men... think twice before you get a little rough with the lady.